a6kme/create-npm-package/README.md

 ## Why?
 Often I had to create NPM packages, and I found myself creating the same boilerplate code again and again.
 For very simple and tiny CommonJS modules, I had to configure `webpack` differently than a library which I had to compile for `UMD`. `TypeScript` configuration and devDependencies were different than that of `ES6`.
 So, I figured better to create a CLI, which takes care of all that out of the box.
 Just answer few propmts, and the initial setup is done.

+NOTE: You might not need it altogether, if you do not plan to use `TypeScript` or unsupported NodeJs features, like `ES6 import`.
+You can simply create your files in `JavaScript`, and publish it directly to NPM, without using any bundler or compiler.

+It is needed when you are planning to expose the library as a `<script>` tag in browser, since you would want to use bundler to output one file which you can include in your HTML file.
+Or using experimental NodeJs features, and would want to use Babel compiler to convert it into more widely supported JavaScript.

 ## How?
 - `npm install -g @a6kme/create-npm-package`
 - Run `create-npm-package` command, and answer some prompts to create a folder with your package name.